 AVAC: Global Advocacy for HIV Prevention invites applications for 2012 Advocacy Fellowship project.
 The project is aimed at supporting the emerging and mid-career advocates to design and implement advocacy projects focused on biomedical HIV prevention research and related implementation activities in their countries and communities.
-Advocacy Fellows carry out their projects while based at Host Organisations that are active partners in the Fellowship process.

 Goal of the HIV Prevention Research Advocacy Fellowship